substance/data/README.md

 ------------------

 * Data.SortedHash (A SortedHash data-structure)
-* Data.Node (A JavaScript Node implementation that hides graph complexity from the interface)
+* Data.Node (A JavaScript Node implementation that introduces properties that can be used to create Multipartite Graphs)
 * Data.Graph (A data abstraction for all kinds of linked data)